ICI3D/ICI3D.github.io/mmed/index.md

 longtitle: Clinic on Meaningful Modeling of Epidemiological Data
 summary: MMED is a 2­‐week modeling clinic that emphasizes the use of data in understanding infectious disease dynamics.
 Participants conduct modeling projects informed by epidemiological data that address practical questions in a meaningful way.
 alerttype: danger
-alertmsg: The eleventh <strong>Clinic on the Meaningful Modeling of Epidemiological Data (MMED)</strong> was held on 28 June - 9 July via Microsoft Teams.
+alertmsg: The eleventh <strong>Clinic on the Meaningful Modeling of Epidemiological Data (MMED)</strong> was held on 28 June - 9 July 2021 via Microsoft Teams.
+The next MMED clinic will be offered in 2023.
 ---

 {%if page.alerttype == "warning"%}